 The second thing I use is this inexpensive comforter for is a sound dampener when I am recording my video tutorials for you guys.
 Hanging it behind the camera helps to eliminate echo from the small studio area.

-And third– the point behind this video– I will also use it as a background as you can see in this simple lingerie shot that I did for this young lady’s modeling portfolio.
+And third– the point behind this article– I will also use it as a DIY background as you can see in this simple lingerie shot that I did for this young lady’s modeling portfolio.

 The shot was made with a 70-200mm f/2.8 zoom lens set at 95mm.
 The aperture was f/7.1.
 The shutter speed was 1/200th of a second and the ISO was 100.